-If you upload an image that’s smaller than the dimensions mentioned above, Facebook will automatically stretch it to a minimum of 399 pixels wide and 150 pixels tall.
+If you upload a cover photo size that’s smaller than the dimensions mentioned above, Facebook will automatically stretch it to a minimum of 399 pixels wide and 150 pixels tall.

-With that said, a stretched image won’t look very professional.
+With that said, a top and bottom stretched image won’t look very professional.

-Before you waste time designing a cover photo that’s not optimized properly, I’ll show you how to make sure your image is the correct size.
+Before you waste time designing a Facebook cover photo template that’s not optimized properly, I’ll show you how to make sure your photo sizes are the correct ones.